Ozame/aigrad/gradu/mapping_process.md

 In the end, 22 noticeable categories/topics was found.
 As each paper could be classified to many categories, there is overlap among them.
 This enables the inspection of relation of categories, providing useful data.
+On the other hand this might cause confusion on visualization.

 ## Visualization